openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Performs element-wise max operation on tensors `lhs` and `rhs` and produces a `result` tensor.
-For floating-point element type, implements IEEE 754 semantics:
+For floating-point element types, implements the `minimum` operation from the IEEE-754 specification.
-Returns the smaller of two operands, propagating `NaN`s and treating `-0` as less than `+0`.
 For complex element type,  performs lexicographic comparison on the (real, imaginary) pairs.

 ### Operands